 Besides, Porsche hired independent testing company AMCI to obtain a second range number, and the Taycan received a 275-mile rating in mixed driving.
 As always: Your mileage may vary.
 Literally, this time.

 The Model 3 is Tesla’s greatest hit, though it might lose that status when the Model Y reaches the market.
 It’s smaller and more affordable than the Model S, though Tesla doesn’t sell the $35,000 variant it promised, yet it’s just as high-tech, if not more.
 Its dashboard is dominated by a giant touchscreen used to control everything from the navigation system to the windshield wipers.
 Early cars were plagued with problems, but Tesla has seemingly figured out how to build the 3, and it’s one of the most popular electric cars worldwide.

-Sold exclusively online, like all of Tesla’s cars, the Model 3 comes in three flavors called Standard Range Plus, Long-Range, and Performance, respectively.
-Driving range varies between 250 and 322 miles, while the quickest member of the lineup takes a supercar-like 3.2 seconds to sprint from zero to 60 mph.
+Sold exclusively online, like all of Tesla’s cars, the Model 3 comes in three flavors called Standard Range Plus, Long-Range, and Performance.
+Driving range varies between 250 and 322 miles, while the quickest member of the lineup takes a supercar-like 3.2 seconds to sprint from zero to 60mph.

 Base price: $79,990

 The Model X’s trick falcon doors didn’t do it any favors, and industry watchdog Consumer Reports has persistently criticized them for being problematic and slow to operate.
-It’s quick, and the Long-Range model can drive for up to 328 miles on a charge, but Consumer Reports sums it up well by calling the X more showy than practical.
-We agree.
+It’s quick, however, and the Long-Range Plus model can drive for up to 371 miles on a charge, but Consumer Reports sums it up well by calling the X more showy than practical.